hapijs/joi/API.md

     - `prefix` - overrides default prefix characters for:
       - `global` - references to the globally provided `context` preference.
 Defaults to `'$'`.
       - `local` - references to error-specific or rule specific context.
 Defaults to `'#'`.
+      - `root` - references to the root value being validated.
+Defaults to `'/'`.
     - `separator` - overrides the default `.` hierarchy separator.
 Set to `false` to treat the `key` as a literal value.
     - `ancestor` - if set to a number, sets the reference [relative starting point](#Relative-references).
 Cannot be combined with separator prefix characters.
 Defaults to the reference key prefix (or `1` if none present).